sccn/sccn.github.io/others/EEGLAB_revision_history.md

 These include the latest release as well as older versions of EEGLAB.

 As of 2019, we are using the year of the release as the main revision number.
-Minor revisions are indicated using a second number: thus, 2019.0 is version 2019, first release; 2019.1 is version 2019, second release, etc..
+Minor revisions are indicated using a second number; thus, 2019.0 is version 2019, first release; 2019.1 is version 2019, second release, etc...
 There will usually be one or two releases per year.
 Previous major EEGLAB versions (e.g., versions 13, 14, etc.) did not use this naming scheme and did observe a regular release schedule.